Department Of Justice Expecting To Prosecute WikiLeaks Founder Julian Assange

 — ????Fergus Ryan (@fryan) November 15, 2018

 While WikiLeaks has described itself throughout its history as an independent organization, American intelligence has long believed that it has been operated by the Kremlin as a propaganda tool.
-The former Director of the CIA Mike Pompeo once described the organization as a “non-state hostile intelligence service.”
+The former director of the CIA Mike Pompeo once described the organization as a “non-state hostile intelligence service.”

 The report has also revealed that prosecutors are weighing the options of publicly charging Assange in the same manner as the Russians who have so far been indicted under the Russia probe.
 The public charges could force Ecuador’s hand and ensure Assange’s delivery to the United States.